-- Help develop a sustainable workforce by delivering a mobile device strategy improving both the user experience and patient care in a secure manner. - Ensure continued resilience is factored into the core infrastructure and able to meet critical business continuity and disaster recovery requirements.
+- Transition to a single national identity for all employees/users and ease inter-working across regional and national boundaries. - Help develop a sustainable workforce by delivering a mobile device strategy covering a range of devices, improving both the user experience and patient care. - Ensure continued resilience is factored into the core infrastructure and able to meet critical business continuity and disaster recovery requirements.

-Resourcing the Strategy 4.
+4. Resourcing the Strategy